TPSDK Java - go to homepage

 └── res

-• all so files get copied into the jniLibs folder and
+• Copy all .so files into the jniLibs folder.

 dependencies {